 The growing body of research on sleep demonstrates the absolute necessity of sleep for every biological function.
-This includes learning, memory, brain function, mental health, appetite regulation, immune system function, metabolic function, the health of your gut microbiome, even your cardiovascular health.
-It is well established in the scientific literature that sleep is a critical component for all aspects of health, especially during pregnancy.
+This includes learning, memory, brain function, mental health, appetite regulation, immune system function, metabolic function, gut microbiome health, and even cardiovascular health.
+It is well-established in the scientific literature that sleep is critical for all aspects of health, especially during pregnancy.
 Humans are the only species who will deliberately deprive themselves of sleep.
-The good news is there are many evidence-based and straightforward steps you can take to improve the quantity and quality of your sleep.
+The good news is you can take many evidence-based and straightforward steps to improve the quantity and quality of your sleep.

 Become a Pregnancy Podcast Premium member or log in to access all articles and episodes ad-free.

 Article and Resources